 The findings of the fieldwork were analysed using grounded analysis (Easterby-Smith, 2002) in order to categorise the responses given by the students.
 This paper provides the experiences of those students.
-The findings fell under four broad categories which emerged from the data as follows the analysis of which follows in the next section of this paper:
+The findings fell under four broad categories which emerged from the data as follows, the analysis of which follows.
+In the next section of this paper:

-- 1. The need to do a SLR;
+- (1) The need to do a SLR;

-- 2. Problem identification;
+- (2) The identification of the problem;

-- 3. Conducting the SLR and mapping the literature;
+- (3) Conducting the SLR and mapping the literature;

-- 4. Reporting the study.
+- (4) Reporting the SLR.

-2.1 The need
+3. The need

-Three of the students decided to do a SLR because they did not have access to an organisational context in which to conduct their research.
-Their decision to opt of this approach became an 'obvious' choice after they had started to formulate the issues they were interested in researching.
+Three of the students decided to do SLR because they did not have access to an organisational context in which to conduct their research.
+Their decision to opt of this approach became an "obvious" choice after they had started to formulate the issues they were interested in researching.